neillturner/kitchen-ansible/provisioner_options.md

 ----|---------------|--------
-ansible_version | "latest"| desired version, affects apt installs ansible_sudo | true | drives whether ansible-playbook is executed as root or as the current authenticated user ansible_platform | naively tries to determine | OS platform of server require_ansible_repo | true | Set if using a ansible install from yum or apt repo ansible_apt_repo | "ppa:ansible/ansible" | apt repo. see https://launchpad.net /~ansible/+archive/ubuntu/ansible or rquillo/ansible
+ansible_version | "latest"| desired version, affects apt installs ansible_sudo | true | drives whether ansible-playbook is executed as root or as the current authenticated user sudo_command | sudo -E | sudo command change to 'sudo -E -H' to be consistent with ansible ansible_platform | naively tries to determine | OS platform of server require_ansible_repo | true | Set if using a ansible install from yum or apt repo ansible_apt_repo | "ppa:ansible/ansible" | apt repo. see https://launchpad.net /~ansible/+archive/ubuntu/ansible or rquillo/ansible